alexanderkw/PubMed_example/readme.md

 #### Prefect Workflow

 * A local Prefect workflow can be run from the file work_flow_example.py.
 This will set up tables in a provided SQLite database, replacing any previously present if 'y' is given, and load data into them from .xml files in a given directory.
-Note that doing so could be very time consuming if using a full xml download set.
+It will then request a few query results to check that the database has populated correctly.
+Note that XML loading could be very time consuming if using a full xml download set.
 ```
 python work_flow_example.py 'C:/path/to/database.db' 'n' 'C:/path/to/xml/folder'
 ```